MileHacker Logo

 • Both Beijing airports have various facilities for departing travelers, including lounges, duty-free shops, and restaurants.

-• Train stations also provide waiting areas, shops, plus food choices.
+• Train stations also provide waiting areas, shops, and places to eat.

-• No specific exit fees or taxes apply for air travel leaving from Beijing airports.
+• No specific exit fees or taxes apply for air travel departing from Beijing airports.

 Land Transportation Overview